MananDhiman/Code-Snippets/02-backend/database/mysql.md

 -- skip a number of results
 SELECT * FROM bands OFFSET 5;

+-- first offset, then limit (pagination)
+SELECT * FROM sub_categories LIMIT 1,2;
+-- same as above
+SELECT * FROM sub_categories LIMIT 2 OFFSET 1;

 -- choose columns to display
 SELECT name FROM bands;